 Welcome to Metro Little Rock: North Little Rock

 Located just across the Arkansas River, North Little Rock has a lot in common with the capital city.
-Both have major healthcare facilities, restaurants and retailers and major business operations.
-And just north of Little Rock lies the Argenta Historic District, comprised of cute shops and restaurants that make up North Little Rock's historic downtown, known as Argenta, that has distinguished itself as the region’s epicenter for entertainment.
+Both have major health care facilities, restaurants and retailers and major business operations.
+And just north of Little Rock lies the Argenta Historic District, comprised of cute shops and restaurants that make up North Little Rock's downtown area.

 Tyson Foods, the Arkansas-based poultry giant, has operations here, as does L’Oréal USA and Audio International.
 Employers appreciate the city’s easy access to shipping routes via Interstates 30 and 40.

 Great locally owned shops, restaurants and bars are plentiful.
 McCain Boulevard, a main thoroughfare in North Little Rock, is the city’s largest shopping hub.
 National retailers like Lowe’s, Best Buy and Target settled here alongside McCain Mall.
 Mugs Café, Creegan’s Irish Pub, Riverfront Steakhouse and the North Bar are a handful of locally loved restaurants.

 As far as real estate is concerned, the area features everything from Park Hill’s craftsman-style bungalows and Lakewood’s sprawling mid-century homes to the eco-friendly condos and townhomes of The Enclave and City Grove.
 The city's convenient location within the metro and easy access to downtown Little Rock has meant sound real estate investments for home buyers.
 Home values went up 15.3% in 2021, and Zillow predicts they will continue to rise.